AdrianBaron12/fruitsInVasluiForInvesting/README.md

 # Conclusion

 The Agricultural Commodity Investment Dashboard integrates price, weather and inflation data to provide investors with a comprehensive view of market dynamics.
 By analyzing price volatility, seasonal trends and temperature effects, investors can identify lower-risk commodities for long-term investments and spot short-term opportunities in more volatile products.
-With dynamic visualizations and robust DAX measures, this dashboard empowers ivestors to make informed, data-driven, decisions for optimizing their portofolios
+With dynamic visualizations and robust DAX measures, this dashboard empowers investors to make informed, data-driven, decisions for optimizing their portofolios